leeannachen/MotheringNature/README.md

 # Welcome!

 This is my final project for ENGL 287: Literature and the Future.
-The website highlights the works of Neri Oxman and details how her project Aguahoja is in conversation with the class readings and concepts.
+The desktop website highlights the works of Neri Oxman and details how her project Aguahoja is in conversation with the class readings and concepts.

 Check out the website at: https://leeannachen.github.io/MotheringNature/